 We all have a basic sewing kit: Tape measure, seam gauge, chalk pencil and marking pen, glass head pins with pin cushion and, yes, a seam ripper.

 #5 – Fray Check.
 Also known as seam sealant.
-I call it “Our favorite petroleum distillate.”
-(Another is gasoline.)
-Put it on the back of buttonholes before cutting them and you will indeed keep the cut from fraying.
+Put a line of it on the back of your buttonholes before cutting them and you will indeed keep the cut from fraying.
+Also use it to secure serged ends, such as the corners of napkins.
 Sergers can’t backstitch.
-Think of Fray Check as a substitute.
-I’ve washed my serged garments dozens of times and the seams still hold.
+So think of Fray Check as a substitute.
+I’ve washed my napkins dozens of times and the corners still hold.